-With respect to the City's continuing disclosure agreement regarding the Rental Car Special Facility Revenue Bonds, the City failed to file rating upgrades from Moody's and Fitch within the ten-day window which started on July 10, 2015 and August 17, 2016, respectively.
+With respect to the City's continuing disclosure agreement regarding the Rental Car Special Facility Revenue Bonds, the City failed to file rating upgrades from Moody's and Fitch within the ten business day window which started on July 10, 2015 and August 17, 2016, respectively.
 The City filed the event notices with respect to the ratings upgrade on December 14, 2016.
-The failure to file the ratings upgrade in a timely manner was also filed on the same date.
-With respect to the continuing disclosure agreement entered into by Austin-Bergstrom Landhost Enterprise ("ABLE"), with respect to its Series 1999A

-& 1999B Bonds, ABLE did not file its financial statements by the June 30 deadline for Fiscal Year December 31, 2015.
-The financial statements were filed on July 19, 2016 and the failure to file notice was posted on September 1, 2017.
+Notice of the failure to file the ratings upgrade in a timely manner was also filed on the same date.
+With respect to the continuing disclosure agreement entered into by Austin-Bergstrom Landhost Enterprise ("ABLE"), with respect to its Series 1999A and 1999B Bonds, ABLE did not file its financial statements by the June 30 deadline for Fiscal Year December 31, 2015.
+The financial statements were filed on July 19, 2016 and the notice of the failure to file was filed on September 1, 2017.
 The referenced ABLE bonds are no longer outstanding.
-With respect to the City's continuing disclosure reports regarding its outstanding Airport System Revenue Bonds, the City determined that a table had transposed years in the presentation of data in such report that was filed in 2015, and the City filed corrected information for such table on May 8, 2015.
-With respect to the City's continuing disclosure reports regarding its outstanding Combined Utility Revenue Bonds, Water and Wastewater System Revenue Bonds, and Electric Utility System Revenue Bonds, on April 25, 2016, the City filed updated financial information and operating data to reflect audited financial information as well as updated information in the "Comparative Analysis of Electric Utility System and Water and Wastewater System Operations," "Operating Statement Electric Utility System and Water and Wastewater System" and "The Electric Utility System and Water and Wastewater System (Plant Cost and Equity in Utility Systems)" tables previously filed.
-On February 3, 2017, the City filed a ratings upgrade notice for the Prior First-Lien Combined Electric, Water and Wastewater Revenue Bonds, which took place on July 1, 2015.
-The failure to file the ratings upgrade in a timely manner was also filed on the same date.
+With respect to the City's continuing disclosure agreements regarding its outstanding Combined Utility Revenue Bonds, Water and Wastewater System Revenue Bonds, and Electric Utility System Revenue Bonds, on February 3, 2017, the City filed a ratings upgrade notice for the Prior First-Lien Combined Electric, Water and Wastewater Revenue Bonds, which took place on July 1, 2015.
+The notice of failure to file the ratings upgrade in a timely manner was also filed on the same date.
 On June 30, 2017, the City filed updated financial information and operating data to reflect Fiscal Year 2016 information on the first page of the "Water Service Rates" table.
 The City has implemented procedures to ensure timely filing of all future financial information and event notices.